 That's how it works.

-They'll just tell them he he's the guy.
+They'll just tell them he's the guy.

 And then she demonized the Republicans.

-It's it's almost it looks like a joke.
+It's almost, it looks like a joke.

-I mean, it looks like Saturday Night Live or something, where she says we have to stop demonizing them, and without taking a breath, she didn't even pause before she demonized them.
+I mean, it looks like Saturday Night Live or something, where she says we have to stop demonizing them.

 Incredible.

-All right, uh, let me give you my strongest opinion on all this rhetoric stuff.
+Let me give you my strongest opinion on all this rhetoric stuff.

 As I said, calling somebody dumb as a rock doesn't make you want to do anything violent.

-The way our legal system works is that the people who pushed, you know, pulled the trigger are the only ones who can be blamed.
+Now, let me be clear: the way our legal system works is that the people who pushed, you know, pulled the trigger are the only ones who can be blamed.

-But that's because that's the only practical way to run a legal System.
+But that's because that's the only practical way to run a legal system.

 That doesn't work.

-The only way you can organize a society is that the person who does the act gets punished, but whoever talked them into it or influenced them or brainwash them, unless it's really direct and really immediate, doesn't count.
+The only way you can organize a society is that the person who does the act gets punished, but whoever talked them into it or influenced them or brainwashed them, unless it's really direct and really immediate, doesn't count.

 They get a pass.

-Well, as a trained hypnotist who studies um persuasion a lot, let me tell you with 100% certainty, it is the Democrat leaders that are causing the violence.
+Well, as a trained hypnotist who studies persuasion a lot, let me tell you with 100% certainty, it is the Democrat leaders that are causing the violence.

 There's not even the slightest chance that it's any other way.